What Happens When an Ontario Court Drops Criminal Charges?

 What Happens Immediately After Charges Are Dropped?

-Once the Crown withdraws charges in court, the legal consequences are immediate and decisive.
+charges in court, the legal consequences are immediate and decisive.

-All court dates are cancelled.
+All court dates for that charge are cancelled.

-Bail and release conditions are terminated.
+Bail and release conditions tied to that charge are typically terminated.

 Do Police Records Remain After Charges Are Dropped?